dimsumws/DSA3101-Group5/Sentiment Analysis/README.md

 ### Business impact:

 Guest satisfaction is closely tied to the queues, costs and ride experiences.
 According to queue theory, poor queue management could cost businesses due to customers’ perceived trade-offs.
 As customers get frustrated, they are less likely to spend and return, potentially resulting in a loss of revenue for USS.
 Hence, to retain loyalty and increase spending, the park can consider adopting strategies to make queues more bearable and forgettable.
-(Zhou & Soman, 2003)
+(Zhou & Soman, 2003) Additionally, businesses that adopt personalized advertising have seen consumers increase in consumer spending.
+(McKinsey & Company, 2021)

 ### Recommendations: